pataprogramming/tones/curriculum/01-piano-chords.md

 ### [BONUS] change the function to take multiple sets of arguments

-Meg noticed that the *chord* function can take an optional third argument representing the `inversion` of the chord, and she wanted her `piano-chord` function to have the same flexiblity.
+If you look at the documentation for the `chord` function, you may notice that it can also take an optional third argument that represents the _inversion_ of the chord.
+It would be nice if `piano-chord` had the same flexibility.

 > An inversion is a re-ordering of the notes in a chord.
 For example,
 > the :c3 :major chord has the notes :c3, :e3, and :g3, which